the-anarchitect/BASH_PACK/README.md

 # BASH_PACK
-A humble offering of Bash scripts for easy configuration and management.
+A humble offering of BASH scripts for easy configuration and management of Linux systems.

+Last tested on Ubuntu 22.04.4 LTS. ("jammy")